harryfliu/itsybitsycal/README.md

 ## The Story

 This started as a macOS menu bar app built with Claude Code in ~1.5 hours.
-After internal feedback suggesting a Chrome extension would be more accessible, the entire Chrome extension was built in ~20 minutes with Claude Code.
+I think ported it to Chrome and the entire Chrome extension was built in ~20 minutes with Claude Code.
 Both versions demonstrate what's possible with AI-assisted development.

 A macOS native version is also available in this repo (see `Itsybitsycal/` folder) but requires calendar permissions that may not be approved for enterprise use.